Christine Campo Alewine, M.D., Ph.D.

 Bethesda, MD 20892

 Pancreatic cancer is a devastating disease that kills more than 40,000 Americans each year.
-Just 6% of patients survive five years or more after diagnosis because the disease metastasizes very early in its development and is resistant to most current treatments.
+Less than 10% of patients survive five years or more after diagnosis because the disease metastasizes very early in its development and is resistant to most current treatments.
 More effective systemic therapies are needed for our patients.

 Recombinant immunotoxins are antibody-based anti-cancer therapeutics that deliver a very potent bacterial toxin specifically to cancer cells.
 The bacterial toxin halts protein synthesis in the cancer cell, a lethal insult to many cell types.
-SS1P and LMB-100 (previously called RG7787) are two recombinant immunotoxins that we are testing in the clinic for patients with solid tumors, including pancreatic cancer.
-These immunotoxins target mesothelin, a protein that is expressed on the surface of almost all pancreatic cancers, but has very limited expression in normal tissues.
-These immunotoxins bind to mesothelin on the cancer cell surface, leading to cancer cell internalization of the toxin and tumor cell death.
+LMB-100 (previously called RG7787) is a recombinant immunotoxin that we are testing in the clinic for patients with pancreatic cancer.
+LMB-100 targets mesothelin, a protein that is expressed on the surface of almost all pancreatic cancers, but has very limited expression in normal tissues.
+The immunotoxin binds to mesothelin on the cancer cell surface, leading to cancer cell internalization of the toxin and tumor cell death.

 My laboratory research focuses on: